Skip to content

 3. Restart Cursor to load the MCP server.

-4. Verify: Ask Cursor’s AI: “Ping GodotIQ” — it should confirm the connection.
+4. Verify: Ask Cursor’s AI: “Ping GodotIQ”.
+It should confirm the connection.

 Cursor’s Composer mode (Cmd+I / Ctrl+I) works best for GodotIQ workflows.
 It lets the AI call tools, read results, and make code changes in a single flow.